 (Click the image for full letter)

-On Saturday evening at the dinner, the people receiving the honor were called and recognized and then in the Fine Arts Center auditorium, we were all taken to the backstage and then called by Ray on stage one at a time as he read the citation for each person.
-The image of the letter is in this post but the citation reads:
+On Saturday evening at the dinner, the people receiving the honor were called and recognized, and then in the Fine Arts Center auditorium, we were all taken to backstage and then called by Ray on stage one at a time as he read the citation for each person.
+The image of the letter is in this post, but the citation reads: